 This policy is to comply with Louisiana Revised Statute 14:91.2 (amended by Act 693), which became effective January 1, 2013 and bans sex offenders who have been convicted of sex offenses against persons under 13 from visiting or loitering within 1,000 feet of any public library in Louisiana, including all branches of the Calcasieu Parish Public Library (CPPL).

-- Sex offenders are NOT allowed in any children’s area or teen area of any branch of CPPL.
+- Sex offenders are NOT allowed in any children’s area or teen area of any branch of Calcasieu Parish Public Library.

-- Violations: Violations of this policy will be reported immediately to law enforcement, and violators will lose all library privileges.
+- Violations of this policy will be reported immediately to law enforcement, and violators will lose all library privileges.

 Adopted November 15, 2012 by the Calcasieu Parish Public Library Board of Control.

-Contact the Louisiana Legislative Auditor (LLA) Hotline if you suspect the misappropriation (theft), fraud, waste, or abuse of public funds by anyone.
+- Contact the Louisiana Legislative Auditor (LLA) Hotline if you suspect the misappropriation (theft), fraud, waste, or abuse of public funds by anyone.